Lillian Gish: First Lady of American Cinema

 As we remember Gish on her birthday, we're taking a trip through her amazing acting career.

-When Gish and her sister Dorothy were young, they became friends with a neighbor girl who would grow up to be one of the first movie stars – Mary Pickford.
+When Gish and her sister Dorothy were young, they became friends with a neighbor in New York City who would soon become one of the first movie stars – Mary Pickford.
 Pickford introduced the sisters to pioneering director D.W.
 Griffith, who gave them their start in movies.
 In 1912, they starred together in his short silent film, An Unseen Enemy.

 Within two years, Lillian Gish was a star, appearing in more than 25 movies.
 She starred in some of Griffith's legendary films, including Birth of a Nation, Intolerance, Broken Blossoms, Way Down East and Orphans of the Storm.